simonwhatley/govuk-prototype-kit-macros/components/panel/README.md

 ## Introduction

-Use the panel component to display important information when a transaction has been completed.
+Use the panel component to display important information such as when a transaction has been completed.

 In most cases, the panel component is used on confirmation pages, to tell the user they have successfully completed the transaction.